abe-winter/trustgator/deploy/README.md

 1. check `gcloud config configurations list` (if relevant to you)
 1. ideally git is clean (no modifications in `git status`)
 1. run `deploy/build.sh` to upload a docker build and set `.lastbuild`
-1. run `deploy/deploy.sh` to deploy .lastbuild to kube
+1. run `deploy/deploy.sh` to deploy .lastbuild to kube (using helm)

 ## DB migrations